abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

 TARGET_PRUNE behavior:

-- empty: generally performs full npm install,
+- When empty: performs a full `npm install`.
-- defined: generally uses npm install --omit=dev.
+- When defined: uses `npm install --omit=dev` to exclude development dependencies.

-Implementation note: the condition in the ocrun block is inverted versus other blocks.
+Implementation note: the condition in the `ocrun` block is inverted compared to the other service blocks.

 ### 3.6 ocrun variants generation